Origin of althoughMiddle English from all, al, even + though

 Buying something even if it is expensive is an example of although.

-Origin: + though, though; see though.
 Usage Note: As conjunctions, although and though are generally interchangeable: Although (or though ) she smiled, she was angry.
-Although is usually placed at the beginning of its clause (as in the preceding example), whereas though may occur elsewhere and is the more common term when used to link words or phrases, as in wiser though poorer.
-In certain constructions, only though is acceptable: Fond though (not although ) I am of sports, I'd rather not sit through another basketball game.
+Although usually occurs at the beginning of its clause (as in the preceding example), whereas though may occur elsewhere and is the more common term when used to link words or phrases, as in wiser though poorer.
+In certain constructions, however, only though is acceptable.
+When though introduces only a part of a clause rather than a whole clause, although is not possible: Most people in attendance applauded loudly after the performance, though (not although ) not everyone.
+Another construction that requires though is the following: Fond though (not although ) I am of sports, I'd rather not sit through another basketball game.